Venasetabo/Venasetabo/README.md

-- 👋 Hi, I’m @Rashidi Etabo monde Alfred Alfred.
+- 👋 Hi, I’m Rashidi Etabo monde Alfred.
+-
 - 👀 I’m interested in web programming
 - 🌱 I’m currently learning JavaScript and PHP
-- 💞️ I’m looking to collaborate on different project
 - 📫 How to reach me :
 - rashmondalfred@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Venasetabo/Venasetabo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.